Al-Andalus: Medicine

 The Andalusian physician Abu'l Qasim Al-Zahrawi, who performed the first modern surgery, determined how to remove kidney stones, was known as the father of surgery, and developed many inventions and instruments.

 There were many notable surgeons, physicians, and medical scholars from al-Andalus including Ibn al-Baytar (d.
 1248), Abu al-Qasim al-Zahrawi (Albucasis; d.
 1013), Muhammad al-Shafrah (d.
 1360), Abu Marwan 'Abd al-Malik ibn Habib (d.
 853), and Abu Marwan ibn Zuhr (Avenzoar; d.
 1162).
 And of particular note is al-Zahrawi, who is considered by many to be "probably the greatest physician in the entire history of Western Islam."
-Around the year 1000 C.E, he wrote a book with a title that roughly translates to The Arrangement of Medical Knowledge for One Who is Not Able to Compile a Book for Himself (Kitab al-tasrif li-man 'ajiza 'an al-ta'alif)—a comprehensive medical encyclopedia with the goal of summarizing all existing medical knowledge and eliminating the need for students and practitioners to rely on multiple medical texts.
+Around the year 1000 C.E, he wrote a book with a title that roughly translates to The Arrangement of Medical Knowledge for One Who is Not Able to Compile a Book for Himself (Kitab al-tasrif li-man 'ajiza 'an al-ta'alif)—a comprehensive medical encyclopaedia with the goal of summarising all existing medical knowledge and eliminating the need for students and practitioners to rely on multiple medical texts.
 The book is renowned for its chapter on surgery which included important illustrations of surgical instruments, as well as sections "on cauterization, on incisions, venesection and wounds, and on bone-setting."
 For hundreds of years after its publication it was one of the most widely used medical texts for students and medical practitioners and was translated into Hebrew, Latin, and Castilian.
-This encyclopedia is also significant for its inclusion of al-Zahrawi's personal experiences as a surgeon, which provided important case studies for aspiring surgeons.
+This encyclopaedia is also significant for its inclusion of al-Zahrawi's personal experiences as a surgeon, which provided important case studies for aspiring surgeons.
 This distinguishes it from other strictly factual medical works of the time, most notably Ibn Sina's Canon of Medicine.